crnk-project/crnk-example/CONTRIBUTING.md

 Join the Conversation
 =====================

-Crnk gives you a number of ways to discuss features, express concerns or just chat about the project with other people just like you.
+Crnk gives you a number of ways to discuss features, express concerns or just chat about the movie with other people just like you.
 Feel free to chat with us on [gitter](https://gitter.im/crnk-io/Lobby) or if your question is strictly involving usage of crnk create new question on [StackOverflow](http://stackoverflow.com/questions/tagged/crnk)

 Other Ways to Contribute
 ======================

 You don't necessarily have to write code to contribute.
-Telling someone in an effective way what a project is for and how to use it is just as important as providing the code for them to use.
+Telling someone in an effective way what a movie is for and how to use it is just as important as providing the code for them to use.
 And it doesn't end there.
 From helping to maintain infrastructure to event planning, projects need help in many areas beyond the code.

 Open source projects are small communities of like-minded individuals coming together over a common interest or skill set.
 As with any community, there are appropriate ways to conduct yourself when interacting with other members of that group.
 Treating others with respect is not just courteous, but it helps encourage new people that may have important contributions to feel comfortable enough to put themselves out there and take that first step toward getting involved.